AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirVLN-R1 Model

 \subsubsection{Supervised Fine-Tuning}

-In the first stage of training, we perform end-to-end supervised learning on the constructed training dataset, guiding the model to build a mapping from multimodal perceptual inputs to executable action sequences.
-Specifically, following the input format and prompt template defined in Section~\ref{sec:input_output_and_prompt}, the model performs next-token prediction to generate the action sequence.
-The training process adopts cross-entropy loss as the objective, minimizing the discrepancy between the model's outputs and the reference trajectories, thereby optimizing the model parameters.
+In the first stage, we fine-tune the model end-to-end on the training set following the prompt format defined in Section~\ref{sec:input_output_and_prompt}, guiding the model to build a mapping from multimodal inputs to executable action sequences via next-token prediction with cross-entropy loss.